mattsse/shadow-starter-pack/README.md

 ```bash
 $ git apply contracts/patches/trade.patch
 ```
+A git patch is a small file that represents of a set of changes.
+You can think of it as a text file that contains a git diff, which you can apply to a repository.

 Applying the patch will add a `Trade` event to the Uniswap V2 Router contract.
 The `Trade` event will be emitted once for every top-level